 Thank you for your interest in Lahey Hospital & Medical Center's Diagnostic Radiology Residency Program.
 We pride ourselves on training residents to be confident, skilled, successful radiologists.
-Our residents consistently do well on all steps of the boards, attain competitive fellowship positions, and acquire staff positions after residency or fellowship.

 In addition to excellent training, our program provides an atmosphere that is conducive to intellectual and professional growth.
 We recognize that four years of training is a significant investment of your time, and we want to make your residency an enjoyable experience.
 Our residents have collaborative working relationships with the attendings and each other.
 In addition, the town of Burlington is conveniently located a short distance from the city of Boston and offers easy access to the mountains and ocean.